#led #sled #led-driver #api #visualization #line-segment #math

 Note that other methods exist like .set_filter(filter, color), .modulate_filter(filter, color_rule), and .map_filter(filter, map)

-The Filters struct provided by Driver is basically a hashmap of &str keys to Sled Filter structs.
-Using this, we can pre-compute important sets and then store them to the driver for later usage.
+Once you've created a Filter, you can save it to Data for use in draw/compute stages.
+Using this pattern, we can pre-compute important sets at startup and then store them to the driver for later usage.

 A slightly better example would be to imagine that we have an incredibly expensive mapping function that will only have a visible impact on the LEDs within some radius $R$ from a given point $P$.
 Rather than checking the distance of each LED from that point every frame, we can instead do something like this: